caxefaizan/airflow_eks/README.md

-# Deploying a Production Grade Airflow 2.3.x
+# Deploying a Production Grade Airflow 2.3.x on AWS-EKS

 ## Dependencies:
 * linux